SCOPE OF THIS CHAPTER

 - Try to consider other people's feelings.

-Most looked after children have come to view themselves, and are viewed, as failures.
-They have had their fill of sanctions, usually imposed inconsistently, unfairly or as acts of revenge.
+Most Children in Care have come to view themselves, and are viewed, as failures.
+They may have experienced inconsistent application of consequences as a form of abuse.

 The former is discouraging and causes resentment; the latter is encouraging, can improve self esteem and relationships between children and carers.